Kuroshii97/google-system-integration/README.md

-# google-system-integration
+# slicing-to-media-integration
-This is repository for handling google scopes and medias for testing purposes
+This is repository for handle slicing to convert it as medias for usage in application